Make Music NWCT is presented by the NWCT Arts Council. It is a free, live musical celebration on June 21 across our 25-town region.

 Musicians and venues of all types are encouraged to participate in Make Music Day.
 There is no audition process, and students, amateurs, part-time professionals, and established artists are all welcome.

-All you need to do is sign up through the Matchmaking Portal and connect with venues or artists to schedule performances.
-This year, there is an option for online/virtual events when you register.
+The first step is to sign up through the Matchmaking Portal and connect with venues or artists to schedule performances.
 Surprise us with your creativity!

 Where can I perform?